oneturkmen/oneturkmen.github.io/_posts/2023-02-11-database-changes.md

 - **Tools can be expensive.** Some of the tools come with great benefits ... at a $-value cost.
 I have personally not used such tools, but perhaps they can provide greater benefits such as a separate UI for managing migrations.
-- **It may be unclear what schema looks like at a given point.** If schema evolves rapidly, there be a rapid flow of new files being created and applied, adding more complexity to the codebase and making it unclear what the schema looks like at a given point of time.
+- **It is unclear what schema looks like at a given point.** If schema evolves rapidly, there could be a rapid flow of new revision scripts being created and applied to the database.
+These add more complexity and make it difficult for developers to determine what the schema looks like at a given point of time.
 - **If something does not work, we need a new revision script**.
-If some migration script is found to have some logical issues (a.k.a. bugs) later on in the development cycle, it ] may require another migration script to fix the issue, because we don't want to modify existing migration scripts.
+If some migration script is found to have some logical issues (a.k.a. bugs) after it was already applied, another migration script is likely required to fix the issue, since modifying existing scripts could lead to corrupt database state.

 ## Final thoughts

 Tools such as Alembic are great for managing change in database schema.
-As everything else in life, they come with pros and cons software development teams need to consider before adapting such tools in their development lifecycle.
-In general, changing database schema can be a tricky thing and cause a nerve-wracking experience, but it is a much easier and smoother experience with the right migration tools and processes (CI/CD) at hand.
+As everything else in life, they come with pros and cons that software development teams need to consider before adapting such tools in their development lifecycle.
+In general, changing database schema can be a tricky thing and cause a nerve-wracking experience, but it becomes much simpler and smoother with the right migration tools and processes (CI/CD) at hand.

 ## P.S.
 Wanna give Alembic a try?

-I created a simple Dockerfile that will let you play with alembic.
+I created a simple Dockerfile that will let you play with Alembic.
 This assumes that you have [Docker](https://www.docker.com/) installed locally.

 ```Dockerfile